Kathmandu Pokhara Tour

 Lwang Village

 The Lwang Village can be your next destination.
-You can travel to the lovely Lwang village, which is close by.
+You can travel to the lovely Lwang village, which is nearby.
 The majority of the houses are of the traditional Nepalese style.
 You may discover that most people visit there to relax and breathe in the fresh air after a long day in the city.

 Most of the homestay in Lwang village is being run by the Aama samuha (Mother’s group).
 They believe in women’s empowerment and operate the homestay.
 They warmly welcome you and serve you delicious food.
 People want to spend special moments in this village because of its calm weather.
 They spend time with the homestay family.